fastoch/Learning-to-learn/README.md

 ### Long term memory

 Long term memory is formed by practising and repeating.
-Long term memory is extremely important when it comes to knowledge and learning, because that's where you put fundamental concepts and principles that guide your life.
+Long term memory is extremely important when it comes to knowledge and learning, because that's where you store fundamental concepts and principles that guide your life.

 ### Short term memory

+How do we build this long term memory in the first place?
+We need to start off with short term memory, which is also called "working memory".

+To move knowledge from short term memory to long term memory, we need to use "**spaced repetition**".
+Doing something 20 times in one day is far less efficient than doing the same thing one time over 20 days.

 ---